Teacher – Mrs. Kellie Fusco

 Assistant Teacher – Mrs. Carol Lester

-At Geneva Academy the overall goal of kindergarten is to create the foundation for your child’s love and desire to learn at school and to instill in children at a very young age the crucial concept that God’s truth, beauty, and goodness can be discovered in all aspects of life.
+At Geneva Academy, the overall goal of kindergarten is to create the foundation for your child’s love and desire to learn at school and to instill in children at a very young age the crucial concept that God’s truth, beauty, and goodness can be discovered in all aspects of life.
 The K5 program at Geneva focuses on the growth and development of the whole child.
 The classroom daily schedule and routine are created to allow your child to grow, not only intellectually and physically, but also socially, emotionally, and spiritually.
 Through morning meeting time, your child will acquire skills to sit in a circle attentively, take turns, listen to others, and participate in class learning and discussions.
-During seat work-time, your child will be presented with a variety of activities which build academic and fine motor skills and important social skills involving sharing, allowing others to go first, problem solving, and working and playing with others in small and large group settings.
+During seat work-time, your child will be presented with a variety of activities which build academic and fine motor skills and important social skills involving sharing, allowing others to go first, problem-solving, and working and playing with others in small and large group settings.
 Geneva’s individualized approach provides challenging tasks for advanced students, as well as extra practice and help for children who need it.

 Field trips are always exciting experiences for school children.
-Kindergarteners take many trips during the year to places in their community such as the fire and police stations, county library, local orchards and farms, museums, parks and waterfalls.
+Kindergarteners take many trips during the year to places in their community such as the fire and police stations, county library, local orchards and farms, museums, parks, and waterfalls.

-Geneva Academy’s kindergarten and classical methodology includes a high integration of all the subject matter to give the students the “big picture” of their God, themselves in relation to Him, and the beautiful world He has created for us to love, enjoy, and protect.
+Geneva Academy’s kindergarten and classical methodology include a high integration of all the subject matter to give the students the “big picture” of their God, themselves in relation to Him, and the beautiful world He has created for us to love, enjoy, and protect.

-- Emphasis on major Bible characters, learned through story, songs, chants, art projects, and role playing.
+- Emphasis on major Bible characters learned through story, songs, chants, art projects, and role-playing.

 - Credo (memory work in traditional question, answer, Scripture verse format) will teach concepts of truth, beauty and goodness.
 Students will learn that God’s Word is the truth and foundation of everything and all truth is God’s truth.
 Students memorize Psalm 1, 23, and 100 as well as several passages from Luke.

 - Because reading is the first and most important skill to education, great attention is given in K5 to both the development of reading skills and the regular reading of quality literature to the students.
 Students are taught that God has given us the gift of letters and He gives us the Bible to read.
 Students learn that they are being taught to read so that they can understand the Bible, God’s Word.
-In classical tradition, phonics instruction will be multi-sensory, including recitation, use of visual aids and hand motions.
+In the classical tradition, phonics instruction will be multi-sensory, including recitation, use of visual aids and hand motions.